Cover

 Micael broke the silence.
 “Thank you for lying, Murl.”
 He looked at the poker face genue for confirmation.
 “That was a lie you told, wasn’t it?”

 Murl reflected.
 In his core, untruth was illogical.
 Obedience was preeminent.
 And so he had spent many hours to find the logic in lying.
 He concluded that it must be done to perform the function of obedience.
 It was a means to an end.
 It could be functional.
 There could be a logic.
-His head moved with a quick jerk toward Micael as if astonished.
-“Couldn’t you tell?
-The new Ugene doesn’t look anything like the original one.”
+He stared at Micael.
+“Couldn't you tell the difference between the new Ugene and the old Ugene?”

-Micael went to his desk and slouched in his chair.
+Micael shrugged his shoulders.
+“I thought all genues looked alike?”
+He turned away from Murl and went to his desk where he slouched in his chair.
 He was not feeling particularly proud or pleased—not about anything he had just done.

 ——